AmruthMedikonda/EASY-SHOP/README.md

 # EASY-SHOP
-A E-Commerce website project built using MERN stack
+An E-Commerce website project built using MERN stack